 One of the most important museums in Italy is located in Capua.
-The ancient capital of Campania houses in the wonderful Palazzo Antignano a collection of exceptional historical value but still too little known.
+The ancient capital of Campania houses a collection of exceptional historical value but still too little known in the marvellous Palazzo Antignano.

-The flagship of the Museo Campano are the rooms dedicated to Matres Matutae, women sitting with one or more children in their arms.
-Look closely at these unique tuff statues, moving in representing with simplicity the mystery of life.
+The jewel in the crown of the Campano Museum are the rooms dedicated to the Matres Matutae, women sitting with one or more children in their arms.
+Take a close look at these unique tufa statues, with their simple yet moving depiction of the mystery of life.

-Another excellence of the Capuano territory is the Basilica of Sant'Angelo in Formis.
-Built on the remains of a temple of Diana, it is called “in formis” for the numerous aqueducts that stood in the area to bring drinking water to Capua.
-Enter and admire the pictorial cycle on three levels created by the Campanian masters with colors so vibrant that they seem barely painted.
+Another outstanding location in the Capua area is the Basilica of Sant'Angelo in Formis.
+Built on the remains of a temple of Diana, it is called 'in formis' because of the numerous aqueducts that arose in the area to bring drinking water to Capua.
+Enter and admire the three-tiered pictorial cycle created by the masters of Campania, with colours so vivid they look as if they have just been painted.

-Capua has also given birth to illustrious characters, the most famous being Pier delle Vigne.
-If the name tells you anything, it is because at school you read Song XIII of Hell: here, Dante travels through the forest of suicides and has a long dialogue with the advisor of Frederick II.
+Capua was also the birthplace of illustrious personalities, the most famous of which is Pier delle Vigne.
+If the name rings a bell, it is because you've read Canto XIII of the Inferno, where Dante walks through the forest of suicides and has a long dialogue with Frederick II's advisor.